cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

     ```

-Because the `provider-uri` does not hold sensitive information, it does not need to saved in Conjur.
-Adding the `provider-uri` as a variable demands later that the
+Because the `provider-uri` doesn't hold sensitive information, it doesn't necessary need to be saved as a secret in Conjur.
+Adding the `provider-uri` as a variable in the policy demands later that the
 admin user populate its value through the CLI.
-Supplying `provider-uri` as annotation entry makes it easier to set it as a key-value pair and is therefore more readable.
+Further, adding it as annotation entry makes it easier to set it as a key-value pair and is therefore more readable.
+On the other hand, with `provider-uri` in the host annotations, any change to this value will demand a complete replacement of the root policy which raises concerns for maintenance.
-For these reasons, we have decided to add provide the `provider-uri`.
+For concerns of maintenance and for uniformity preservation across our different authenticators, we have decided against moving the `provider-uri` to the webservice annotation.

 ### Azure Application Identity